 Break Statement in C

-The break statement in C Programming is very useful to exit from any loop, such as For Loop, While loop, and Do While.
-While executing these loops, if the compiler finds the C break statement inside them, then the loop will stop running the code and immediately exit from the loop.
+The Break statement in C Programming is very useful to exit from any loop such as For Loop, While Loop, and Do While.
+While executing these loops, if the compiler finds the break statement inside them, then the loop will stop running the statements and immediately exit from the loop.

-The C break and continue Statements are two important keywords used to alter the flow of a program in any programming language.
+The C Break statement and Continue Statement statements are two important keywords used to alter the flow of a program in any programming language.

-For example, we have five lines of code inside the loop, and we want to exit from the loop when a specific condition is True; otherwise, it has to execute them.
-In these situations, we can place this one inside the If condition.
-The C compiler will execute the break statement if the condition is True.
-It means this statement will exit the controller from the loop entirely.
-Otherwise, it will run all the lines of code.
+For example, we have five statements inside the loop, and we want to exit from the loop when a certain condition is True; otherwise, it has to execute them.
+In these situations, we can place the Break statement inside the If condition.
+If the condition is True, the compiler will execute the break statement.
+It means the break statement will exit the controller from the loop completely.
+Otherwise, it will run all the statements.

-The basic syntax behind this is as shown below:
+The basic syntax behind this Break statement is as shown below:

 break;

-This statement is the most crucial one in Switch Case.
-Without using this, the compiler won’t exit from the switch cases.
-We want to share two examples to display the working functionality of the C break statement in both For loop and the While loop.
+The break statement is the most crucial statement in the Switch Case.
+Without using the Break, the compiler won’t exit from the switch cases.
+We would like to share two examples to display the working functionality of the Break statement in both the For loop and the While loop.

-In this program, we will use this one inside the for loop to exit from the iteration.
+In this program, We are going to use the break statement inside for loop to exit from the loop iteration.

 #include <stdio.h>